mikepk/botocore/docs/source/reference/services/servicecatalog.rst

+    Updates the specified provisioning artifact (also known as a version) for the specified product.

-    Updates an existing provisioning artifact's information.
-This operation does not work on a provisioning artifact associated with a product that has been shared with you.
+    You cannot update a provisioning artifact for a product that was shared with you.